andreimoldovan23/BeerInventoryFailorService/README.md

 # BeerInventoryFailorService

-Failover service for the beer inventory service (circuit breaker)
+Failover service for the beer inventory service (circuit breaker) \
+For mo